 \subsection{Adapting to Changing Map}

-In this subsection, we test the adaptivity of our approach and DRL-VO to the changes in the static environment.
+In this subsection, we test the adaptivity of our approach and DRL-VO to changes in the static environment.
 We take the Square World environment with 25 dynamic pedestrians and add additional static obstacles.
-These obstacles were not seen during the mapping and thus, the prior-compute plan becomes infeasible on many runs.
+These obstacles were not seen during the mapping, and thus, the prior-compute plan became infeasible on many runs.
 Table \ref{Table2} summarizes the key results for 9 trials.
-As can be seen, the DRL-VO success rate dropped from 0.75 (Table \ref{Table1}) to 0.44.
-In contrast, our approach showed a very marginal drop to 0.89 from 0.90 (Table \ref{Table1}).
+As can be seen, the success rate of DRL-VO dropped from 0.80 (Table \ref{Table1}) to 0.44.
+In contrast, our approach showed a marginal drop to 0.89 from 0.90 (Table \ref{Table1}).